sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash lca gather`

-The `sourmash lca gather` command classifies finds all non-overlapping matches to the query, similar to the `sourmash gather` command.
+The `sourmash lca gather` command finds all non-overlapping matches to the query, similar to the `sourmash gather` command.
 This is specifically meant for metagenome and genome bin analysis.
 (See [Classifying Signatures](classifying-signatures.html) for more